“`html

 Taking Action in 2025

 Spendthrift clauses aren't dead: they're evolving into more sophisticated tools for modern wealth protection.
-However, the window for optimal implementation under current tax law is closing rapidly.
-Florida retirees have until December 31, 2025, to take advantage of elevated federal exemptions while establishing robust protective structures for their beneficiaries.
+With the federal estate and gift tax exemptions now set permanently at $15 million per individual, Florida retirees have a stable and well-defined framework within which to establish robust protective structures for their beneficiaries.

 The question isn't whether spendthrift clauses remain relevant, but whether your current estate plan adequately addresses both protection and tax optimization needs.
-Given the complexity of coordinating Florida law requirements with federal tax changes, professional guidance becomes essential rather than optional.
+Given the complexity of coordinating Florida law requirements with federal tax rules, professional guidance remains essential.

 Consider scheduling a comprehensive estate planning review to ensure your documents reflect both current law and your evolving family needs.
-Your beneficiaries' financial security may depend on the decisions you make before these critical deadlines pass.
+Your beneficiaries' financial security is best served by plans that are regularly reviewed and kept current.

 Leave a Reply